HAIL PROTECTION: Our lake

 during overcast

-and slightly over 3amps during the brief exposure of full sun.
+and slightly more than 3 amps during full sun.

 absorption mode after 2 hours on the first day and reached maintenance mode after